STAND. COM. REP. NO. 1055

-Your Committee on Water, Land, Agriculture, and Hawaiian Affairs, to which was referred H.B.
-No. 1552, H.D.
-2, entitled:
+Your Committee on Water and Land, to which was referred S.C.R.
+No. 17 entitled:

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Water, Land, Agriculture, and Hawaiian Affairs that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 1552, H.D.
-2, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 1552, H.D.
-2, S.D.
-1, and be referred to the Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Water and Land that is attached to this report, your Committee concurs with the intent and purpose of S.C.R.
+No. 17 and recommends that it be referred to your Committee on Ways and Means.

 Respectfully submitted on behalf of the members of the Committee on Water and Land,